John Wesley's New Room: History and architecture

 On 2 April 1739 John Wesley began preaching in the open fields at Bristol, and founded societies there.
 Under Wesley's direction, the building followed two months later, making it the oldest purpose-built Methodist chapel in the world.
 He called it "our New Room in the Horsefair".
+Most of the funding for the materials and construction of the New Room came from William Seward, who contributed substantially, and through the solicitations of George Whitefield, a very popular preacher in the mid 18th century.

 The chapel was built with a double-decker pulpit, which was common at the time, and is lighted by an octagonal lantern window to reduce the amount paid in window tax.
 In addition to meetings and worship, the New Room was used as a dispensary and schoolroom for the poor people of the area.
 The pews and benches were made from old ship timber.
 The Baldwin and Nicholas Street Methodist societies combined to form the United Society, which met at the New Room from 3 June 1739.
 Wesley insisted that meetings at the New Room should only be held outside of Anglican church hours as he wanted Methodism to complement rather than compete with Anglican worship.